thismajid/url-shorter/README.md

 ## URL Shorter

-This app can your URLs shortener and you can manage your URLs shortener
+This app can your URLs shortener and you can manage your URLs shortener.

+## Technologies

+Node.js / NestJS
+MongoDB
+EJS Template Engine
+Bootstrap 5
+jQuery

 ## Installation